dessalines/thumb-key/README.md

 - Slide right on the `#` key to switch keyboard position.
 - Practice typing, and check your words per minute, using [monkeytype.com](https://monkeytype.com)

+### Slide gestures

+Enabling `Slide gestures` in keyboard settings will enable the following gestures:

+- Slide spacebar horizontally to move cursor position left and right.
+- Slide upwards while sliding the spacebar to select text.
+- Slide backspace to the left to select text to be deleted.
+Text will be deleted when key is released.

 ## Thumb-Key Design

 ### A History of Phone Keyboards